Ash Soan

-Ashley Soan (born 11 December 1969) is a British drummer.
-He is currently playing with Snow Patrol and Tori Amos.
-He has previously played live with Seal, Van Morrison, Bryan Adams, Sinéad O’Connor, Marianne Faithfull, Squeeze, The Waterboys, The Trevor Horn Band, Mike Oldfield, Lisa Stansfield and Belinda Carlisle.
-He has also done sessions with Tate McRae, Alicia Keys, Dua Lipa, Cher, Robbie Williams, Billy Idol, Adele, Taylor Swift and many more.
+Ashley Soan (born 10 December 1969) is a British drummer who is currently playing with Snow Patrol.
+He has previously played live with Seal, Van Morrison, Bryan Adams, Sinéad O’Connor, Marianne Faithfull, Squeeze, The Waterboys, The Trevor Horn Band, Mike Oldfield, Lisa Stansfield, Terry Reid and Dionne Warwick.
+He has recorded with Tate McRae, Alicia Keys, Dua Lipa, Cher, Robbie Williams, Billy Idol, Adele, Taylor Swift, Snow Patrol, Celine Dion, Rod Stewart, Seal, Tori Amos and many more.

 Drummer Ash Soan in session at Abbey Road Studios in London.

 Early life and education

+Born in Dorking, Surrey in England.
 Educated at the Grove School In Market Drayton, Shropshire, Ashley Soan started having lessons at an early age with Brian Stone.
-He studied music at Salford University and studied with Dave Hassell then went on to study at Drumtech (now BIMM London & formally Tech Music School) in Fulham, London.
+He studied music at Salford University and studied with Dave Hassell then went on to study at Drumtech in Acton in 1991. (now BIMM London & formally Tech Music School) in Fulham, London.

 Career

-Soan's first break was a short stint with Tom Robinson and then in 1994 joined the band Del Amitri.
+Soan's first break was a short stint with Tom Robinson and then in 1994 joined the band Del Amitri after a recommendation from bass player Pino Palladino whom he met in 1991.
 He toured and recorded as a member of that band and left Del Amitri in 1997, and subsequently joined Faithless, then went on to tour and record with Squeeze, staying with them until their break-up in 1999.

-He has done varied session work since, including touring with Will Young, Tom McRae, Lisa Stansfield, Rick Wakeman, Belinda Carlisle, Chris Difford and Glenn Tilbrook (of Squeeze) and recording with CeeLo Green, Adele, Clare Maguire, Will Young, Brian McFadden, Delta Goodrem, Vex Red, Pete Lawrie, the Robbie Williams and Gary Barlow single "Shame", Enrique Iglesias, Ronan Keating, Marianne Faithfull, Natasha Bedingfield, James Morrison (Songs for You, Truths for Me and the single, "Broken Strings"), Will Young (Let It Go), Alesha Dixon, Boyzone, Dua Lipa and Alicia Keys, Eros Ramazzotti.
+He has done varied session work since, including touring with Will Young, Tom McRae, Lisa Stansfield, Rick Wakeman, Belinda Carlisle, Chris Difford and Glenn Tilbrook (of Squeeze) and recording with CeeLo Green, Adele, Clare Maguire, Will Young, Delta Goodrem, Vex Red, Robbie Williams including the Robbie Williams and Gary Barlow single "Shame", Enrique Iglesias, Ronan Keating, Marianne Faithfull, Natasha Bedingfield, James Morrison (Songs for You, Truths for Me and the single, "Broken Strings"), Will Young (Let It Go), Alesha Dixon, Boyzone, Dua Lipa and Alicia Keys, Cher, Taylor Swift, Celine Dion and many more.